iluha5/ultimate_stats/README.md

 * collect all operators actions including time stoppage
 * all disk throws

-Program have timer and all game actions have time stamps.
+Program has a timer and all actions in the game have time stamps.

 ## Demo